Commutative character sheaves and geometric types for supercuspidal representations

 \subsection{Main definition}

-In order to get character sheaves that correspond to characters in $G(k)^*$, we must discard those character sheaves whose restriction to the derived subgroup is nontrivial.
 Recall from Section~\ref{sec:defs} that we refer to objects in category $\CS(G)$, defined as in \cite{cunningham-roe:13a}*{Def.
 1.1}, as linear character sheaves when $G$ is smooth but not necessarily commutative.
 We define the following category to track the trivialization on the derived subgroup; commutative character sheaves will then be defined as a subcategory.